Washington, DC Hospital Negligence Lawyer

 Anesthesia Errors

 One example of hospital negligence is administering the incorrect dosage of anesthesia before surgery.
-The wrong amount could lead to liver damage in the patient.
-In many cases, proving negligence can be tricky since there are plenty of gray areas.
-An experienced anesthesia error lawyer will distinguish between a true accident and a preventable error.
+The wrong amount could damage the patient’s liver.
+In many cases, proving negligence can be tricky since plenty of gray areas exist.
+An experienced anesthesia error lawyer will distinguish between an actual accident and a preventable error.

 Other anesthesia mistakes include delaying the administration to patients or providing too little, causing the patient to suffer.
 The failure to provide proper preoperative instructions or monitor vital signs during surgery may count as negligence.